William MacAskill: Effective altruism

 In 2009, MacAskill and fellow Oxford graduate student Toby Ord co-founded the organisation Giving What We Can to encourage people to pledge to donate 10% of their income to charities "that you sincerely believe to be among the most effective at improving the lives of others".
 He co-founded the Centre for Effective Altruism in 2011 as an umbrella organisation of Giving What We Can and 80,000 Hours, which he co-founded with Benjamin Todd, to provide advice on how to use one's career to do the most good in the world.
 In 2018, MacAskill gave a TED talk on effective altruism at the TED conference in Vancouver.

 MacAskill has worked as chair of the advisory board at the Global Priorities Institute at the University of Oxford and Director of the Forethought Foundation for Global Priorities Research.
-He is an advisor to Longview Philanthropy.

 He was associated with Sam Bankman-Fried for a number of years and reportedly dismissed claims that Bankman-Fried was engaging in inappropriate conduct as a "he said-she said" during an effort in 2018 to oust Bankman-Fried from control of the now-failed trading firm Alameda Research.
 He was a member of the FTX Future Fund, which granted $160 million to effective altruism causes in 2022, including $33 million to organizations directly connected to MacAskill.
 Following the bankruptcy of FTX, MacAskill and the rest of the team resigned from the fund.

 In 2022, as tech magnate Elon Musk sought funding for his purchase of Twitter, MacAskill liaised between Musk and Bankman-Fried.
 Musk and MacAskill were previously acquainted; Musk described What We Owe the Future as "a close match for my philosophy".
 MacAskill contacted Musk to arrange a conversation with Bankman-Fried, describing him as "my collaborator".
 Ultimately, Bankman-Fried, whose corporate ventures were facing a case, United States v.
 Bankman-Fried, did not participate in the acquisition.